 So I would like to take you through my Schengen Visa for Indians process.
 The first time to Europe as an adult, I went to SOTC for my Italy trip.
 However from the next time, I wanted to apply on my own and in this guide, I take you through all the steps on how to apply for Schengen Visa from India.
 I will be mainly talking about the short term Schengen tourism visa for Indians in this post.

 Skip to the bottom for a very detailed FAQ on this topic.

 Note: Even though I applied through VFS for Spain visa, VFS is no longer valid for Spain from December 2016.
-Hence this post will list the general guidelines for Schengen Visa for Indians.
+Hence this post will list the general guidelines for Europe Visa for Indians.